obsidianmd/obsidian-help/en/Obsidian Web Clipper/Variables.md

 Prompt variables use the syntax `{{"a summary of the page"}}`.
 The double quotes around the prompt are important and distinguish prompts from preset variables.
 Prompt responses can be post-processed with [[filters]], e.g. `{{"a summary of the page"|blockquote}}`.

+### When to use prompt variables

-Prompt variables have the benefit of being extremely flexible and easy to write, however they come with several tradeoffs: they are slower to run, and may have cost and privacy considerations depending on the provider you choose.
+Prompt variables have the benefit of being extremely flexible and easy to write, however they come with several tradeoffs: they are slower to run, and may have cost and privacy considerations depending on the [[Interpret web pages#Models|provider]] you choose.

-If the data you want to extract is in a consistent format it is best to *not* use prompt variables.
 Unlike other variable types, prompt variables need to be processed by an external language model, so they are replaced only once [[Interpret web pages|Interpreter]] has run.

+It is best to *not* use prompt variables if the data you want to extract is in a consistent format that could be extracted with other variable types.

+On the other hand, prompt variables can be useful if the data you want to extract is an *inconsistent* format across websites.
+For example, you can make a [[Obsidian Web Clipper/Templates|template]] to save books that is agnostic of the book site.
+Prompt variables like `{{"author of the book"}}` will work across any book site, whereas selector variables typically only work for one site.

 ### Examples

-Prompts can use any natural language query.
+Prompts can use almost any natural language query.
 Depending on the model you use, prompts can query or translate data across languages.

 - `{{"a three bullet point summary, translated to French"}}` to extract bullet points about the page, and translate them to French.
 - `{{"un resumé de la page en trois points"}}` to extract three bullet points using a prompt in French.